YuKitsune/Dingus/README.md

 [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com) can be used for monitoring.

 # Contributing
-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to be, learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project